HugoR4uch/tartine/README.md

 Tools for **building**, **simulating**, and **analyzing** water–solid interfaces.

+This package is **still being developed, so be careful - it will probably break**.

 `tartines` provides a lightweight workflow for:
 - Constructing atomistic water–solid interface models
 - Running molecular simulations using external engines (e.g., ASE-compatible calculators)